caprazzo/Minima/readme.markdown

 ### Build and run (maven)

 1. mvn assembly:assembly
-2. java -jar target/minima-0.7-jar-with-dependencies.jar
+2. java -jar target/minima-0.8-jar-with-dependencies.jar

 ## Changelog

-### V 0.8
+### V 0.8 - 03 November 2011

-* simple privacy protection via password
+* board can be protected by password
+* protected boards can be made available in readonly mode
+* list name can be edited
+* now using backbone.js and underscore.js templates
+* optionally configure webapp root
+* websockets friendly with proxies

 ### V 0.7 - 26 October 2011